fprimex/zdgrab/README.md

                             (default: ~/zdgrab/)
       -a AGENT, --agent AGENT
-                            Agent whose open tickets to search (default: me) --zdesk-email EMAIL   zendesk login email
+                            Agent whose open tickets to search (default: me) --ss-host SS_HOST     SendSafely host to connect to, including protocol --ss-id SS_ID         SendSafely API key
+      --ss-secret SS_SECRET
+                            SendSafely API secret
+      --ss-command SS_CMD   SendSafely command
+      --zdesk-email EMAIL   zendesk login email
+      --zdesk-oauth OAUTH   zendesk OAuth token
+      --zdesk-api API       zendesk API token
       --zdesk-password PW   zendesk password or token
       --zdesk-url URL       zendesk instance URL
-      --zdesk-token         specify if password is a zendesk token
+      --zdesk-token         specify if password is a zendesk token (deprecated)

-Note that command line arguments such as `AGENT` and `WORK_DIR` can also be specified (in lowercase form) within the appropriate section of `.zdeskcfg` as well.
+Note that command line arguments such as `-agent` and `-work_dir` can also be specified (in lowercase form) within the appropriate section of `.zdeskcfg` as well as, e.g., `agent` and `work_dir`.

 Here are some basic zdgrab usage examples to get started:

+### SendSafely support

+Zdgrab supports downloading [SendSafely](https://www.sendsafely.com/) packages with [SendSafelyGrab](https://github.com/fprimex/SendSafelyGrab).
+To set this up, obtain API credentials from SendSafely for the account to be used.
+Set the credentials and other configuration items in `~/.zdeskcfg` or provide them as command line parameters: `ss_host`, `ss_id`, `ss_secret`, `ss_command`.

+The `SendSafelyGrab.exe` command is a C# .NET program.
+It supports running on Windows with .NET and also on other platforms using `mono`.
+Download the `SendSafelyGrab` release and extract it somewhere onto the filesystem.
+Set `ss_command` to the full path to `SendSafelyGrab.exe`.
+If using `mono`, set the command to, e.g., `mono /path/to/SendSafelyGrab.exe`.
+If using `~/.zdeskcfg`, the path should, unfortunately, not contain spaces.

+With `ss_command` set, `zdgrab` will search all ticket comments for SendSafely links to packages (for example, those added by the SendSafely Zendesk app).
+When it finds a link, it will run `SendSafelyGrab.exe` with the arguments necessary to retrieve the packaged files.
+As with attachments, the files will be extracted automatically.

 #### Help